Interested in flying with us? New to drones? Just want to see more? Here's how you can get involved...

 Hydra is a tech-startup in Minnesota so occasionally we go out into the startup community to help others who are not familiar with drone racing to experience and get excited about this new sport, as well as promote our major events and the drone racing community at large.
 These events require pilots, and if you want to get more "stick time", these can be a great way to get a lot of it in some interesting places.

 We also participate in a lot of drone-awareness events and partner with the other drone racing organizations around Minnesota, which sometimes calls for pilots to demo racing and interact with the community.

 What You Need

-Most of our events are currently focused on brining drone racing into existing venues where spectators can engage close up with the pilots, the course and the drones, and make it as approachable as possible.
+Most of our events are currently focused on brining drone racing into existing venues where spectators can engage close up with the pilots, the course and the drones, and make it as approachable and safe as possible.
 This means the "Tiny Whoop" class of drones (65mm Brushed Quads) is currently what we fly at all of our indoor events, which is also a great starter drone!

 New to Drones?

 We get asked all the time what does it cost to get started, and just like most things, there is no perfect answer.
 However, it is pretty universally accepted that you should put time in on a Drone Simulator with a Radio Transmitter before flying the real thing.
 Grab a FrSky Q X7 or FrSky X-Lite and download Rotor Rush, FPV Freerider, Liftoff or one of the other Quadcopter simulators and get some stick time in risk-free!
 When you're convinced this is for you , you will need a headset, a 65mm Brushed Quad, a battery charger and lots of batteries!